mestafrica/DataScience/README.md

     - Personal Project: Working through data science process in a personal project of your choice. **Extra points for MEST-related projects.**

-- Outcome 4: Intro to Statistics [TBD]
+- Outcome 4: Intro to Statistics [SKIPPED]
     - [Udacity Intro to Statistics](https://www.udacity.com/course/st101)
     - Personal Project: Answer a question of interest using statistics and data of your choice. **Extra points for MEST-related projects.**